 Students arrive and settle into hotel accommodations.

-Tour the National Mall by bicycle, visiting some of the nation’s most iconic memorials, then spend the afternoon following the clues through American history and culture on a team scavenger hunt through the Smithsonian Museums.
+Tour the National Mall, visiting some of the nation’s most iconic memorials, then spend the afternoon following the clues through American history and culture on a team scavenger hunt through the Smithsonian Museums.

 Start the day with photos in front of the White House, followed by a tour of the fateful Ford’s Theater and nearby Petersen House where President Lincoln was shot and died.
 The day continues with an insightful visit to the Capitol Building and visitor center, followed by photos at the Supreme Court and Library Congress.